 Nen Yim shook her head sadly.
 "No. This one has passed on.
-I found her attached to my memory-her, and much information concerning her technology-and the ship that brought you here.
+I found her attached to my memory-her, and much in-formation concerning her technology-and the ship that brought you here.
 The modifications she made to the ship are-interesting.
 I may experiment with the design, should we survive this."
 "Tahiri," Jacen said, "this is Sekot, the living intelligence of the planet."
-"I-" What did one say to a world?
+"I..."
+What did one say to a world?
 "I'm pleased to meet you."
 "And I you, Tahiri," Sekot said gravely.

 "Should we survive?"
 Luke asked.
 "What happened, exactly?"
 "I was infected with a virus designed to corrupt the information-transfer system that links my consciousness to the hyperdrive.
 I believe the intended result was a core explosion.
 I managed to prevent that, but was unable to stop our jump to hyperspace.
 I have excised the virus and am regaining control as we speak, but it is difficult."
 "Do you have any idea of our destination?"
 "None," Sekot said.
 "The jump was blind.
 Eventually we will pass close enough to a gravity well to be pulled out."
-"Our friends in orbit," Luke asked.
-"Do you know what happened to them?"
 "They did not make the jump with us," she replied.

 "Whether they were destroyed, left behind, or pulled off onto another vector, I cannot say."
 "I'm sorry," Tahiri sighed.